Red Canna (paintings): Red Canna (1924)

 The 1924 painting, a close-up of the flower with streaks of light blue and gray, immerses the viewer in the blossom, and is meant to convey the way that O'Keeffe experiences it.

 In the 1920s it was believed to be among the collection of Flora Stieglitz Strauss and possibly that of O'Keeffe in 1953.
 It was in private collections until 1993, when it was acquired by Sotheby's in New York.
 It was last recorded to be in the private collection of A. Alfred Taubman.

 Red Canna (1925–1926)

 She painted the interior of the flower in reds, oranges, yellows, and pinks.
 Painted in oil, the abstract painting is 36 × 30 in.
 It is owned by the University of Arizona Museum of Art.

 Red and Orange Canna (1926)

 Another close-up painted in oil, the 20 × 16 in painting is among the collection of the Georgia O'Keeffe Museum.

-Red Canna (1927)
+Red Cannas (1927)

 In 1927, O'Keeffe made a painting of a close-up of the wide red petals of the canna lily.
 Painted in oil, it is 36+1/8 × 30+1/8 in.
 Once among private collections, it is now owned by Amon Carter Museum of American Art in Fort Worth, Texas.